stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 ## Overview

-In this fairly short chapter we will render the OBJ model constructed previously and resolve various visual problems that arise.
+In this chapter we will render the OBJ model constructed previously and resolve various visual problems that arise.

 This will include the introduction of a _depth test_ requiring the following new functionality: